JAlbertCode/roast-app/README.md

 4. **Multi-Chain Support**: The app automatically scans all chains for which API keys are available.

+5. **Client Components**: Added "use client" directives to all React components that use client-side hooks and libraries like Framer Motion.

 ## Next Steps

 1. **Testing**: Add comprehensive unit and integration tests
 2. **Deployment**: Prepare for deployment to Vercel
 3. **Loading Animations**: Add loading states and animations for better UX
 4. **Mobile Optimization**: Improve the mobile experience with better responsive design
+5. **Error Handling**: Enhance error handling for network failures and API limits

 ## Environment Requirements